ratwolfzero/hopalong_python/README.md

 ## Performance Optimization

 The program leverages the Numba @njit decorator for performance optimization by enabling nopython mode (nopython=True).
-This avoids the overhead of Python's interpreter, providing a significant speedup over standard Python loops
+This avoids the overhead of Python's interpreter, providing a significant speedup over standard Python loops.

 Key optimizations include: